dexon-foundation-unofficial-mirror/dekusan/docs/publishing.md

 # Publishing Guide

-When publishing a new version of MetaMask, we follow this procedure:
+When publishing a new version of DekuSan, we follow this procedure:

 ## Preparation